tmergulhao/Ambience/README.md

 }
 ```

-Pretty standart stuff, right?
+Pretty standard stuff, right?

 Ambience is so very convenient because it does a little bit of black magic under the hood.
-If you feel curious on how this work, scroll down to the **Nitty-Gritty** section.
+If you feel curious about how this work, scroll down to the **Nitty-Gritty** section.

 ## Built-in support